Study the biological and social factors that impact peoples' overall health

 - Health informatics

 Considering med school?
-Learn how you can get into medical school on our Beyond Ideas website.
+Learn how you can get into medical school.

 How is Waterloo’s Health Sciences program different from similar programs at other universities?